 How Mama Made It: The Maternity-Wear Subscription Service We Needed

 We met Joyce and Josh at The Baby Show back in April when I was just 13 weeks pregnant with no bump to be seen.
 I saw a rack of beautiful clothes, said ‘there’s no way those are maternity’ and the rest was history.
 You subscribe to Sprout, choose 4 garments a month, send it back and the end of the 30 days and pick 4 more garments.
-They have a mix of trendy pieces, classics, all way too expensive to buy outright.
+They have a mix of trendy pieces, classics, and all way too expensive to buy outright.
 Learn more about The Sprout Collection Maternity Clothing Rental Service Here .
-They’ve been launched for more than 5 months now and as I write this article, I’m sitting in some very expensive maternity j-brands that I basically wear everyday.
-Well, for the next 30 days at least.
+They’ve been launched for just under a year and as I write this article.
 Let’s get to know the mama behind the brand, Joyce Lim.

 I was a corporate lawyer (I’m on my mat leave currently).
 I help companies finance their business operations and ventures like working on their IPOs or dealing with mergers and acquisitions.
 Now I work primarily in the private equity space, at a pension fund dealing with international investments and transactions.